-- Iron is necessary to prevent anemia.
+- It’s also necessary to prevent anemia.

 The American Academy of Pediatricians recommends this because breast milk is naturally low in iron.
 Breast milk also contains iron chelators, which bind to iron and reduce even further the amount of free iron available to your baby.

-The American Academy of Pediatricians (AAP) recommends iron supplementation.
-However, if you do a little digging, you will find that they also tell us:
+The AAP recommends iron supplementation.
+However, if you do a little digging, you’ll find that they also tell us that: